Discover advanced functions and tips for using the Library catalogue – helping you find resources for your study or research.

 Discover similar resources with recommendations

-The Library catalogue features a recommendation function to help you discover related resources for physical books in the Library catalogue or journal articles.
+The Library catalogue features a recommendation function to help you discover related resources for journal articles or physical books in the Library catalogue.

 Recommendations for related journal articles are featured to the right of the page under Related reading.